 Finally, a cold fruit sorbet is served to cleanse the palate.

-Gluten free, vegetarian, vegan and fussy eater adaptations available on request.
+Gluten-free, vegetarian, vegan and fussy eater adaptations are available on request.

 Notify the booking team at least 48 hours before.